 Our safari in Kenya is a seven-day dream with Cottars 1920's Camp, one of the most pioneering conservancies and most iconic outfitters in the world celebration of their 100th year anniversary in 2019.
 They've been called ‘Best Tented Camp in the World’ by Tatler Magazine, ‘The Top Guides of Africa’ by Conde Nast Traveller, and ‘Best Trip of a Lifetime’ by Fodors.

 To celebrate their Centennial, Cottars team designed a mobile 'Fly-Camp' to match their original hunting kit from the 1920s to move with wildlife and warriors through the 7800 acre, community-owned conservancy to the luxury camp, tracing their legacy as a 'Walk Through Time.'

 For just 14 guests, it is a conservation masterclass and an immersion in the wild and the warmth of a culture that is as intimate as it is transformative.
-We offset the carbon footprint of all trips and invest in the Cottars Wildlife Community Trust, specifically to fuel entrepreneurial opportunities for women - like the Olderkesi Bee Keeping Project, support access to education for Maasai girls, and fund rangers to protect wildlife and habitat with community.
+We offset the carbon footprint of our trips and our travel spending powers the Cottars Wildlife Conservation Trust, specifically to empower women and girls through access to education and livelihoods rooted in conservation like launching one of the first female ranger programs.

 A life-long guide and tracker with a sense of humor and world of experience.

 Trip Lead and Kin Host, a young conservation leader and extraordinary safari guide